-This 2-ingredient coffee creamer, or half and half if you prefer, is rich, silky smooth and super easy to make!
+This 2-ingredient coffee creamer, or half and half if you prefer, is rich, silky smooth, and super easy to make!
 Ready?

-The base of this creamer is homemade almond milk, combined with some coconut cream for a creamier and thicker texture.
-I used to stir coconut cream in my coffee but the downside is that it tastes too much like coconut and the cream becomes very hard if stored in the fridge.
+The base of this creamer is homemade almond milk combined with some coconut cream for a creamier and thicker texture.
+I used to stir coconut cream in my coffee, but the downside is that it tastes too much like coconut, and the cream becomes very hard if stored in the fridge.

-You probably know by now how to make your own almond milk, just soak some almonds overnight, blend with water and strain.
+You probably know by now how to make your own almond milk, just soak some almonds overnight, blend with water, and strain.
 The recommended ratio is usually 1:3, but I went with a ratio of one part almonds for two parts water to get a richer milk.

 Once your almond milk is ready, all you need to do is stir in the coconut cream and mix well.
 At this point, you can add your favorite flavorings: vanilla, cinnamon, cardamom, almond extract, etc. I usually prefer to keep mine unflavored so it doesn’t cover the taste of coffee, but it’s up to you.

 - Rinse the almonds and drain.
 Place them into a blender with the 2 cups water.
-Blend on high-speed for about 1 minute.
+Blend on high speed for about 1 minute.

 - Place a nut milk bag over a large bowl.
 Pour the almond milk into the bag and gently squeeze to release the almond milk.
-Discard the almond pulp, or keep for other uses.
+Discard the almond pulp, or keep it for other uses.

-- Transfer the almond milk to a saucepan, set aside.
+- Transfer the almond milk to a saucepan, and set aside.
 Open a refrigerated can of full-fat coconut milk and scoop out 1/2 cup of solid coconut cream, leaving out the coconut water.
 Add it to the saucepan.
 At this point, you can add a pinch of salt, some maple syrup, vanilla extract, cinnamon, or your favorite spices.

 - Heat over low-medium heat, whisking constantly until the coconut cream has melted.
 Do not heat too much or bring to a boil, you just want the coconut cream to melt.

-- Transfer to a clean glass bottle, or small bowl and refrigerate.
+- Transfer to a clean glass bottle or small bowl and refrigerate.
 Stir into coffee, tea, or even cold brew.
 The creamer will keep for up to 5 days in the refrigerator.